-Input Reactor - All Series
+Input Reactor

-An input reactor is a standard feature on all DX and LH Series VFD's.
+An input reactor is a standard feature on LH Series VFD's and optional on some DX models.
 The input reactor is an inductor connected in series between the input terminals and the diode or IGBT rectifier.
 The input reactor reduces harmonics on the input lines, protects the input stage from current surges, and reduces ripple current on the DC bus.
 It offers some protection against voltage transients, but installation of a surge protective device (SPD) is recommended to protect the system from surges.